Hetman Petro Sahaidachnyi National Ground Forces Academy: Soviet Union

 From the end of September to November 14, 1939, the headquarters of the Ukrainian Front were stationed in the premises of the former Cadet Corps.
-After its disbandment, the Lviv Infantry School of the Red Army was stationed there, which was moved to Ostroh a year later.
-From December 1940 to March 1941, training buildings on the street.
-Kadetsky, 32 become the place of the disposition of the 15th motorized artillery brigade.
-In March 1941, it replaced the 32nd Panzer Division of the 4th Mechanized Corps of the Red Army.
-During the German occupation of the current Academy there was a military hospital, and from the end of July 1944 and until the spring of 1947, a Soviet military hospital.
+After its disbandment, the Lviv Infantry School of the Red Army was relocated to Ostroh a year later.
+From December 1940 to March 1941, training buildings were on the street.
+Kadetsky, 32, became the place of the disposition of the 15th motorized artillery brigade.
+In March 1941, it replaced the 32nd Tank Division of the 4th Mechanized Corps of the Red Army.
+During the German occupation of the current Academy, there was a military hospital, and from the end of July 1944 until the spring of 1947, a Soviet military hospital.

-Then there was a military-political school, created on November 18, 1939 in the city of Bryansk, the Orel region.
-The school trained police officers.
-During the years of the German-Soviet War, the school moved to the city of Bobrov, Khalturin, Kharkiv, and about 11 thousand officers graduated there during that time.
-For courage during the war, 15 students of the educational institution received the title of Hero of the Soviet Union.
-In 1947, the school moved to Lviv and became the Lviv Military-Political School (for some time, it was named after Nikolay Shchors), occupying the territory of the cadet corps barracks.
+In 1947, a school, which in various locations had trained about 11,000 police officers, moved to Lviv and became the Lviv Military-Political School (for some time, it was named after Nikolay Shchors), occupying the territory of the cadet corps barracks.
 The facility trained officers for service in the editorial boards of the military media and cultural and educational institutions of the Soviet Armed Forces.
-In 1962, Lviv military-political school was transformed into a higher one.
+In 1962, the Lviv military-political school was transformed into a higher one.
 On April 30, 1975, by the decree of the Presidium of the Supreme Soviet of the USSR, the Lviv higher military-political school was awarded the Order of the Red Star.
 In 1978, for services in increasing the combat readiness of the armed forces of the Czechoslovak Socialist Republic, the LVVPU was awarded the Order of the Red Star of the Czechoslovak Socialist Republic.
 During the years of Soviet rule, the school gained experience in training officer personnel for the armed forces of foreign powers.
-After gaining the status of a higher education institution at a special faculty in August 1971, servicemen from more than 20 countries of Eastern Europe, Asia, Africa and Latin America studied there and gained experience in political education and military culture.
+After gaining the status of a higher education institution at a special faculty in August 1971, servicemen from more than 20 countries of Eastern Europe, Asia, Africa, and Latin America studied there and gained experience in political education and military culture.